-Use valid page metadata
+Use valid HTML to specify page metadata

 Google tries to understand HTML even when it is invalid or inconsistent with the